My Dear Theo

-My Dear Theo is a 2025 Ukrainian co-production documentary by Alisa Kovalenko.
+My Dear Théo is a 2025 Ukrainian co-production documentary written and directed by Alisa Kovalenko.

-Story
+Synopsis

-The film is narrated as a letter from mother Alisa Kovalenko, currently a voluntary soldier in the Ukrainian Voluntary Army.
-As a mother and filmmaker, she promised, that if there is a full-scale Russian invasion to Ukraine, she will go to the frontline combat.
-After the 2022 Russian invasion, she left her family and enlisted in the army.
+The film is narrated as a letter from mother Alisa Kovalenko, a voluntary soldier in the Ukrainian Voluntary Army.
+As a mother and filmmaker, she promised to join the frontline combat in the case of a full-scale Russian invasion to Ukraine.
+After the 2022 Russian invasion, Kovalenko left her family and enlisted in the army.
 In the film, she reflects on her day-to-day life in the army and discusses her diary written for her son Theo.

-Production

 The documentary was filmed from April 2022 until the beginning of 2024.